downtownallday/cloudinabox/README.md

 The primary purpose of this project is be able to easly deploy and maintain a cloud server (Nextcloud) for a home or small business, and together with Mail-in-a-Box LDAP, share a single user account database and similar installation and maintenance experiences.
 That said, both Mail-in-a-Box and Cloud-in-a-Box work just fine independently as well.

-Cloud-in-a-Box works only on Ubuntu 24 (Noble) and Ubuntu 22 (Jammy).
+Cloud-in-a-Box works only on Ubuntu 26 (Resolute) and Ubuntu 24 (Noble).

 ## Integration support with Mail-in-a-Box LDAP